NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ### Backup method for setting up

 If this doesn't work for some reason (e.g. if you don't have an account on uppmax), you can run the exercise on your laptop.
 This has been tested on Mac, but chances are that is also works on Linux and Windows.
-Also note that R uses around 8Gb RMA running the commands in the exercise.
+Also note that R uses around 13Gb RAM running the commands in the exercise.

 First, set up the directory where you will work